-- 1. New Employee Orientation is a responsibility that is shared by the Human Resources Department, Risk Management and the hiring department. - 2.
-Attendance at orientation for new employee(s) is mandatory and includes information on Human Resources and Risk Management policies, procedures and safety related requirements.
+- 1. New Employee Orientation is a responsibility that is shared by the Human Resources Department, the Diversity, Equity and Inclusion (DEI) program, Risk Management and the hiring department. - 2.
+Attendance at orientation for new employee(s) is mandatory and includes information on Human Resources, DEI, and Risk Management policies, procedures and safety related requirements.
 Employees are also provided information regarding their available employment-based benefits. - 3.
 It is the responsibility of the hiring department to provide information to the new employee regarding specific job requirements, duties, responsibilities, hours of work and any departmental policies and procedures.